HendersonRichardK/API-Homework/Financial_Report.md

 Projected Gross Income | $7,389
 -----------------------
 ### Spending Per Category:
-Harold is transferring quite a bit of money currently.
-It is unclear how he accumulated these funds based upon his current annual income.
+Per category it is clear that Harold is transferring alot of money.
+The data doesnt support how Harold acquired the funds based upon his current annual income.

 ![Expenses per category pie chart](Images/Pie.png)

 ### Number of Transactions Per Category:
-Harold enjoys eating out regularly.
-This could be an area that he can make some cuts in spending moving forward.
+Outside of transfer and spending Harold does eating out regularly.
+Cutting spending going out to eat could assist his current finanical perdicament.

 ![Number of transactions per category](Images/Categories.png)

 ### Spending by Month:
-From the full months records available, Harold is spending roughly $10k per month.
+Harold spends roughly 10k per month.

 ![Spending per month](Images/Month.png)

 ## Retirement Planning
-This is a Monte Carlo projection of cumulative returns of a portfolio with 60% allocated to SPY and 40% allocated to AGG over the course of 30 years.
+Provided below is the Monte Carlo projection of cumulative returns of a portfolio with 60% allocated to SPY and 40% allocated to AGG over the course of 30 years.

 ![Cumulative portfolio return trajectories](Images/Monte.png)

-This figure shows the distribution of ending returns for the proposed portfolio within a 90% confidence interval.
+Illustrated below the figure shows the distribution of ending returns for the proposed portfolio within a 90% confidence interval.
 This portfolio has a range of outcomes from the initial investment growing between 200% to 900%.

 ![Distribution od ending returns, 90% confidence interval](Images/Distribution.png)

-The chart below shows the different outcomes at the 10th, 50th, and 90th percentile.
+The chart below shows various outcomes at the 10th, 50th, and 90th percentile.

 Percentile | Cumulative Returns
 -----------|------------------